Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     - 1870s-1900s:
         - Award Federal Recognition to tribes with strong continuities with Past; Those that maintained Indian cultural practices over time
         - This was influenced by early anthropologists (i.e. UC Berkeley)
-            - Program of “Ethnographic Salvage”
+            - Program of "Ethnographic Salvage"
             - Tended not to work with Tribes who had undergone major transformations, acculturation
         - Discuss Spatial Distribution of Fed Recognized Tribes; Many Unacknowledged Tribes in Former Mission Lands
         - E.x.
 Ohlone Indians in post-mission times did not disappear
             - 1840s: In East Bay
             - 1860s: Lived at Alisal Rancheria well into 1900s
                 - Active Indian community -- inter-marry with other tribes, Hispanics
-                - Some Anthropologists claim they were “culturally extinct” role that early Anthropology Played in Tribes obtaining Federal Recognition, and those that did not (Lightfoot 2005 Reading)
+                - Some Anthropologists claim they were "culturally extinct" role that early Anthropology Played in Tribes obtaining Federal Recognition, and those that did not (Lightfoot 2005 Reading)

 ### 4. Environmental Degradation (Anderson 2005 Reading)